ghost-sparrow/covid-tracker-script/README.md

 8) Go back to step 6 until the user gives interrupt or gives `exit` as province.

 ## NOTE
-PLease make sure to install the pip python module before running the script.
+Please make sure to install the pip python module before running the script.
 ### Windows
 1) Run command prompt as administrator.
  - Go to Start > Windows System > Right click on command prompt and run as administrator.